 Both Scripts:

-Open both scripts using PyScripter, IDLE, text pad, etc.
+Open both scripts using PyScripter, IDLE, text pad, etc. Right click on script > Edit with _____.

-Modify the fire_list variable so that it is the 2 or 3 letter abbreviation decided upon abovePre-Script GIS Data Preparation S
+Modify the fire_list variable so that it is the 2 or 3 letter abbreviation decided upon above in Pre-Script GIS Data Preparation Step #2.

-Modify the contributing area threshold, value is in # of pixels (min 0.02, max 7.5).
+Modify the contributing area threshold, value is in # of km2 (min 0.02, max 7.5).

-Modify the State abbreviation
+Modify the State abbreviation, using capital letters.

-Check the rain_avail variable.
+Script step 2 only: Check the rain_avail variable.
 1 = NOAA Estimates exist, 0 = rainfall constant needed (see below)

-IMW Scripts:T,, OR, or WA
+IMW Scripts:

+If the fire is located in MT, WY, ID, OR, or WA you need to use constants for rainfall values as the NOAA Atlas 14 estimates do not exist for these states.

+If you are in these states, set rain_avail = 0.

+Define your storm_freq_list

+Define your probability and volume rainfall constants.

+Save script edits.

 Run Script Step 1

 There are many was to do this.
 I use PyScripter, but you can also run from IDLE or from Windows Command line.
+ArcGIS must be closed before the script is run.

 Ensure that you have the required input data in the xxx_df_input.gdb: